Upcoming Retreats

 we are very happy to invite you on a mystical journey into the depth of the Amazonian Rainforest.
 We have specially arranged a NEW DATE for the diet so that we are able to create a smaller but more intimate group that allows us to dive deeper into the wisdom of the sacred medicines and study the rich culture of the Yawanawá tribe

-Join us for a transformative journey deep in the heart of the Amazon with the Yawanawa tribe in Brazil.
+Join us for a transformative journey deep in the heart of the Amazon

 Begin the new year with the Yawanawa celebrations in Mutum village-Awavana center, followed by a month- long dieta led by the spiritual leader

-Hushahu Yawanawa.
+Matsini Yawanawa.

 This rare opportunity offers profound personal growth, spiritual connection and to embark on a deep healing journey, opening doors to inner transformation and clarity that can ripple through all areas of your life.